 Set on rafts that are anchored close to the shore but accessible only by canoe, each of the waterproof, colorful cones shelters four spartan beds and a chemical toilet.
-Raft floors, notably, have a removable Plexiglas panel for guests to fish.
+Raft floors, notably, have a removable acrylic glass panel for guests to fish.
 Outside on the bobbing deck, host Théo Ibba provides a grill and seating in anticipation of a good catch.

 Newlyweds may prefer the more stable, riverview VIP Tipi on shore, which has its own kitchenette.

 At home at the movies, Monte Vista, Colorado

 Movie Manor, Colorado

 Movie buffs will find the Best Western Movie Manor irresistible because the accommodation is built between the screens of a vintage drive-in theater.